isomerpages/moe-canossacatholic/_departments/Mother Tongue.md

 <br><br>
 <font size="4">
 <b>Tamil Reading Programme (P1-P6)</b>
-<br>Students from all levels take part in this reading programme.
-They are given the opportunity to select books that interest them.
-They are exposed to various genres of books through the exchange of books with their peers.
-This reading programme increases their curiosity and expands their creativity when writing.
+<br>Students from Primary 1 to Primary 4 were given the chance to choose books that interest them.
+Through book exchanges with their peers, they are exposed to various genres.
+This programme fosters their curiosity and enhances their creativity in writing.<br><br>
-<br>Primary 4-6 students subscribe to Chutti Mayil magazine specially catered to young readers.
-This magazine includes short moral stories and many other language games to arouse their interest.
-Students share the stories they have read in front of the class with the help of their teachers.
+Primary 5 and 6 students subscribe to Tamil Murasu, which enriches their young minds through engagement with the news.
+This subscription provides students with the opportunity to read and learn about current global events.
+The knowledge gained from reading the newspaper can be applied in their oral assessments by relating current affairs to the given topics.

 <br>
 <br>
 <b>Show &amp; Tell (P1&amp;P2)</b>